 Nairn Beach

-Transport: Findhorn is 20 minutes' bus journey from Forres - see Stagecoach service 32.
+Transport: 20 minutes' bus journey from Forres - see Stagecoach service 32.

-See our Guide to Forres for more places to visit, accommodation and restaurants.
+See our Guide to Forres for more places to visit in Findhorn and Forres, accommodation and restaurants.

 Aberdeen Beach is a popular sandy beach 1 mile long.
 It is near facilities such as cafes, a cinema and an amusement park.
 See Aberdeen tide times.